 I don’t know where it comes from, but it shows up in the strangest places.
 Unannounced, just after the rain, it pokes its slender leaves up through the soil to bring terror to the fastidious gardener.
 I’m talking about false garlic.

-False garlic (Nothoscordum borbonicum Kunth) is found primarily in California, Oregon and the Southeastern states, as well as some warmer parts of Europe.
+False garlic (Nothoscordum borbonicum Kunth) is found primarily in California, Oregon and the Southeastern states, as well as some warmer parts of Europe and Australia.
 It’s pretty, but don’t be deceived.
 This little bugger will infest a garden and is very difficult to eradicate.